Kant2510/text-processing/README.md

 # Text Processing App
-> This is an project that you can upload an image, use OCR to extract the text, after that, you can use Keyword Extractor to take some keywords, then search them on Google or Bing search box.
+> This is a project that you can upload an image, use OCR to extract the text from image, after that, you can use Keyword Extractor to take some keywords, then search them on Google or Bing search box.
 # OCR library
 > https://github.com/naptha/tesseract.js#tesseractjs
 # Keywords Extraction API